Print pageIssues specific to deaf children (both those with neuri-sensorial and conductive loss)

 Who will support your child in checking hearing aids, using a radio aid and generally ensuring that they can fully access all sessions?
 There will need to be an appointed person to help your child with this.
 Trust your instinct; if you have any unease about how your child would be supported, look at other schools.

-Ask if there are any children at the school with additional needs (not only deaf kids) and try to speak to the family about their experience of a particular school; this can often provide useful background information to help you make the right choice.
+Ask if there are any children at the school with additional needs (not only hearing impaired children) and try to speak to the family about their experience of a particular school.
+Understanding other parents experiences can be a useful way of getting background information to help you make the right choice.